atelierbram/Base2Tone-vim/README.md

 ```

 ### Optional [Airline](https://github.com/vim-airline/vim-airline) Support
-These themes are tested in Gvim, but when using Vim within terminals which **do not** support truecolor, it will fall back on the colors of the default [dark theme for vim-airline](https://github.com/vim-airline/vim-airline/blob/master/autoload/airline/themes/dark.vim).
+These themes are tested in Gvim, but when using Vim within terminals which **do not** support truecolor, <del>it will fall back on the colors of the default [dark theme for vim-airline](https://github.com/vim-airline/vim-airline/blob/master/autoload/airline/themes/dark.vim)</del> it will now use converted colors which are as close as possible in the 8-bit 256 colorspace.

 ```vim
 " Dark